 In this section

-This Charter sets out the Club’s policies in all of these respects and complements other specific policy documents in respect of Equal Opportunities, Anti Discrimination and Anti Racism.
-The Club will review this Charter and associated activities from time to time and make changes in line with guidance from the relevant governing bodies and also after consultation with its supporters through its established engagement process.
+This Charter sets out the Club’s policies in all these respects and complements other specific policy documents in respect of Equal Opportunities, Anti-Discrimination and Anti-Racism.
+The Club will review this Charter and associated activities on a regular basis and make changes in line with guidance from the relevant governing bodies further to consultation with its supporters through its established engagement process.
 Documentary evidence of this review shall be included in the Club’s audit submission and made available publicly here on the official website.

 The Club continues to strive for wider access to matches by offering:

-Concessions to supporters 65 years of age and over, to supporters under the ages of 12 and 18, and for full-time students, upon presentation of a valid matriculation card.
+· Concessions to supporters 65 years of age and over, under 18s and for full-time students, upon presentation of ID/valid matriculation card.

-Discounted tickets to disabled and visually impaired supporters as well as Personal Assistants.
-Assistance is also provided to these supporters without Personal Assistants on match days.
+· Discounted tickets to disabled and visually impaired supporters and their accompanying personal assistants.
+Support is also provided to those supporters attending without a personal assistant on match days.

-Free or reduced admission to replays of abandoned or postponed games.
+· Free or reduced admission to replays of games abandoned or postponed up to halftime.
 If a match is postponed or abandoned after spectators have been admitted to the ground, ticket holders are entitled to free admission to the re-arranged match or to a voucher, the value set by Board of Directors.
 No cash refund will be given on the day.
 A comprehensive refund policy is on display at the ticket office.

-As a general rule, ticket refunds are only issued in exceptional circumstances and at the discretion of the Club.
-For full details of the Club’s refund policy, please contact Fran Ritchie, Ticket Office Manager on 01382 833166 or email email@example.com.
+· As a rule, ticket refunds are only issued in exceptional circumstances and at the discretion of the Club.
+For full details of the Club’s refund policy, please contact the Ticket Office Manager on 01382 833166 (option 1) or email firstname.lastname@example.org.

-· The Club will endeavour to provide a safe, trouble-free environment for all spectators and provide a quality service through its turnstile staff, catering outlets, stewards and all other staff employed on match days.
+· The Club will endeavour to provide a safe, trouble-free environment for all spectators and provide a high-quality service through its turnstile staff, catering outlets, stewards and all other staff employed on match days.

 The Club abides by the SPFL rules governing the allocation of tickets to visiting clubs.

-The Club operates a membership scheme for junior supporters, The Young Arabs Supporters Club, with an annual membership fee of £10.00 for non-season ticket holders, and £5 for season ticket holders.
+The Club operates a membership scheme for young supporters, Junior Tangerines, with an annual membership fee of £15.00 for non-season ticket holders and free for season ticket holders under 12.
 Members are provided with a variety of benefits including the opportunity to train with the first team and attend three free coaching sessions at the Dundee United Junior Academy on Saturdays.

 The Club recognises that it has an important role to play in the local community, and in the wider football community, and will promote and support football-based activities, education activities, community initiatives and good causes.
-The Club will endeavour to ensure that young children in particular benefit from the positive influences which football can deliver in these matters.
+The Club will endeavour to ensure that young children benefit from the positive influences which football can deliver in these matters.
 These activities are planned and delivered by Dundee United Community Trust (DUCT) and the Club will provide support to DUCT in whatever way they can.

-The Club will support and work with outsides agencies, especially disadvantaged groups, and recognises that it has a role to play in promoting local social inclusion policies.
+The Club, together with DUCT, will support and work with outsides agencies, especially disadvantaged groups, and recognises that it has a role to play in promoting local social inclusion policies.
 The Club intends to undertake football participation and coaching schemes for people with learning difficulties and the disabled.

-School visits are an important part of the Club’s community programme and these are designed to promote and encourage not only football activity but also health promotion and social awareness activities.
+School visits are an important part of the Club’s community programme and these are designed to promote and encourage not only football activity but also health promotion and social awareness.

-The Club supports community events and will encourage players to attend such events wherever possible and to participate in public appearances and activities organised by the Club.
+The Club supports community events and DUCT and will encourage players to attend such events wherever possible and to participate in public appearances and activities organised by the Club.

-Once a year, the Club, in association with the Business Club, organises an Open Day, featuring a host of events including open access to the players for autographs and photographs.
+Once a year, the Club, in association with the Business Club, organises a Meet the Players’ Day, featuring a host of events including open access to the players for autographs and photographs.